Skip to content

 Estonia VFS Global; Finnish consulates handle Estonian Schengen applications in many countries €90 15 calendar days standard

-Finland VFS Global in most markets €90 15 calendar days
+Finland VFS Global in most markets €90 15 calendar days standard

-France TLScontact in most markets; VFS Global and Capago in selected countries €90 15 calendar days
+France TLScontact in most markets; VFS Global and Capago in selected countries €90 15 calendar days standard

 Germany VFS Global in most markets; TLScontact in selected countries €90 15 calendar days standard